dotnet/AspNetCore.Docs/aspnetcore/security/samesite.md

 * Treats cookies as `SameSite=Lax` by default.
 * States cookies that explicitly assert `SameSite=None` in order to enable cross-site delivery should be marked as `Secure`. `None` is a new entry to opt out.

-`Lax` is OK for most app cookies but breaks cross site scenarios like [OpenID Connect](https://openid.net/connect/) (OIDC) and [WS-Federation](https://auth0.com/docs/protocols/ws-fed) login.
+`Lax` works for most app cookies.
+Some forms of authentication like [OpenID Connect](https://openid.net/connect/) (OIDC) and [WS-Federation](https://auth0.com/docs/protocols/ws-fed) default to POST based redirects.
+The POST based redirects trigger the SameSite browser protections so SameSite is disabled for these components.

 Most [OAuth](https://oauth.net/) logins are not affected due to differences in how the request flows.
 The new `None` parameter causes compatibility problems with clients that implemented the prior draft standard (for example, iOS 12).

 Each ASP.NET Core component that emits cookies needs to decide if SameSite is appropriate.